-The Asbury University School of Education offers a variety of teacher education programs including bachelor’s degrees for our undergraduate and Adult Professional Studies students, and graduate programs for both certified teachers and those pursuing initial certification.
+The Asbury University School of Education offers a variety of teacher education programs including bachelor’s degrees for our undergraduate and Online Programs students, and graduate programs for both certified teachers and those pursuing initial certification.

 With high passing rates of graduates on the PRAXIS exam, our alumni are sought after by employers.
 To ensure quality for the public, the School of Education is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is accredited at the state level by the Education Professional Standards Board (EPSB).